Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 and

-Note that the zero-modes effective theory (\ref{eq:ChiralReverse}) is significantly different from (\ref{eq:Interchanging_Eff}).
+Note that this effective theory for the zero-modes is significantly different from (\ref{eq:Interchanging_Eff}).
 In particular, it features an explicit coupling of fermionic modes to all components of the bosonic vectors, except the zeroth one.
 The latter precisely corresponds to the bosonic component, which acquires a divergent mass, due to the cancellation of some of the fermionic interactions which contribute at one loop.
 We can add a counterterm to the compact action in order to renormalise this divergence, and our choice of renormalisation scheme at one loop is

 such that the renormalised effective action for zero modes reads

 which is finite and preserves the $SO(3)$ symmetry subgroup of the $SO(4)$.
 We can rescale fields back and go to Lorentzian signature